 Postscript: Febrile convulsions

 When I posted my initial thread on twitter about fevers, there were many comments asking why I didn’t address febrile convulsions.
 This was mainly because these are worth a post to themselves (which they have here).
 In brief, febrile convulsions are extremely distressing for parents to observe, but they are common and they are very benign.
 We do not advise treating fevers to prevent febrile convulsions, and until recently, this was because there was no evidence that they had any effect in preventing them.
-A recent study from Japan did demonstrate a decrease in recurrence of febrile convulsions in children who had already had one if given regular PR paracetamol, however, there are major caveats to this study discussed in depth here.
+A recent study from Japan did demonstrate a decrease in the recurrence of febrile convulsions in children who had already had one if given regular PR paracetamol; however, there are significant caveats to this study discussed in depth here.

 For the more visual oriented, the talented Emma Buxton has created an infographic of the key reminders from this blog post: